 Never again.
 Six months later I get a bill from a flat I used to rent.
 SSE can't tell me why or where it came from, one employee told me its maybe a glitch or possibly they owe me!!!
 Countless emails but nobody can tell me why.
 I spent more on phone bills than the original bill.

-There’s nothing more frustrating than having to do the legwork when a company can’t get your issue resolved, especially when it’s costing you money, so we can’t see why we would recommend a provider that’s capable of this sort of incompetence.
+There’s nothing more frustrating than having to do the legwork when a company can’t get your issue resolved, especially when it’s costing you money, so we can understand the frustration here.

-There is not much in the way of positive reviews to balance the many 1-star SSE reviews to be found, so the only silver lining we will offer is that unhappy customers won’t have to endure the same treatment for long.
-Reviews for Ovo are considerably more positive, so your experience after switching should improve - fingers crossed!
+There is not much in the way of positive reviews to balance the many 1-star SSE reviews to be found, so the only silver lining we will offer is that OVO's reviews are considerably more positive!
 For more information about Ovo reviews, head over to its dedicated provider page.

 SSE tariffs are available for all types of meter and across a variety of payment methods.
 How much you’ll pay for your tariff will depend on where you live in the UK and how much energy you use.
-If you’ve been with SSE for a number of years, it’s likely your initial deal has ended and you’re currently on a standard variable tariff, the cost of which is broken down in this graph, along with a couple of its fixed tariffs:
+If you’ve been with SSE for a number of years, it’s likely your initial deal has ended and you’re currently on a standard variable tariff.

-While none of these deals offers considerably more value for money than the other, we must remind you that the rate of the standard variable tariff can change at any point, so if you can commit to a year or two you may be saving more than just the tenner you see here.
+While none of the SSE tariffs we found offers considerably more value than the other, we must remind you that the rate of the standard variable tariff can change at any point, so if you can commit to a year or two you may be saving more than you see on its website at present.

 For full details about SSE tariffs, go to its website, where you can find detailed terms and conditions for the full range - if you look hard enough!